zimmertr/Personal-Website-With-JS-Terminal-Emulator/README.md

 ![Alt text](https://raw.githubusercontent.com/zimmertr/Website-With-JS-Terminal-Emulator/master/Files/screenshot.png "Terminal Emulator")

 Each command has an included manpage.
 Some of my favorite commands are `health` and `status`. `Health` can be used to query my internal servers for their health stats and `Status` can be used to see the up/down status of each of my servers.
+For example, try executing `health mimas`.
+(Mimas is the hostname of one of my internal servers.)

 Requirements to run: